tilo/deprecate_soft/README.md

 - Make sure hooks do not raise or interfere with production behavior.
 - Only use non-blocking, low-latency methods for tracking!
 - Currently assumes Ruby 2.5+ (for `&.` and keyword args support).
-- Currently keeps the visibility of the renamed original method the same (does not make it private).

 ---